astronomer/docs/learn/operator-extra-link-tutorial.md

 1. Create a new Python file named `plugin_test_dag.py` in the `dags` folder of your Airflow project.

-2. Copy paste the following DAG code into your file:
+2. Copy and paste the following DAG code into your file:

     ```python
     from airflow import DAG
     from airflow.providers.http.operators.http import SimpleHttpOperator
-    from datetime import datetime
+    from pendulum import datetime

     with DAG(
         dag_id="plugin_test_dag",
-        start_date=datetime(2022,11,1),
+        start_date=datetime(2022, 11, 1),
         schedule=None,
         catchup=False
     ):